 The goal of this experiment is to identify the key role of simulation and similarity in shaping the effect of different personal experiences on beliefs.
 The experiment builds on Proposition 2, in which a past experience, e, shapes beliefs through endogenous recall $r_i(e)$, its perceived similarity $S_i(e)$ to event H, and its interference with other lived experiences, e'.
 To identify these effects, we include two key design features.
 First, we exogenously prompt some subjects to recall a past experience, e.
 In our model, this treatment not only affects the recall $r_i(e)$ of this experience, but it also interferes with recall of other lived experiences e' that are different from e.
-Second, at the end of the survey we measure a subject's perceived similarity $S_i(e)$ between all reported experiences and the event H. This measure allows us to test for the role of similarity in simulation and in spontaneous recall.
+Second, at the end of the survey we measure a subject's perceived similarity $S_i(e)$ between the full set of measured experiences and the event H. This experiment allows us to connect priming and experience effects through similarity, which has not been done before.
+Such analysis may in turn be relevant for understanding "information interventions" more broadly.
 Section 5.1 describes the survey.
 Section 5.2 maps primed recall to Proposition 2.
 Section 5.3 tests the empirical predictions.